apache/arrow-rs/parquet/README.md

 This crate contains the official Native Rust implementation of [Apache Parquet](https://parquet.apache.org/), which is part of the [Apache Arrow](https://arrow.apache.org/) project.

-See [crate documentation](https://arrow.apache.org/rust/parquet/index.html) for examples and the full API.
+See the [API documentation](https://docs.rs/parquet/latest) for examples and the full API.

+The API documentation for most recent, unreleased code is available [here](https://arrow.apache.org/rust/parquet/index.html).

 ## Rust Version Compatibility